 Act like your small business is huge!

-Size may matter for some things, but it's out the window when it comes to finding the best credit card processing service.
-The ridiculous level of competition in the industry will have processors fighting tooth and nail for your business no matter how small it is.
+Size may matter for some things, but it’s out the window when it comes to finding the best credit card processing companies.
+The ridiculous level of competition in the industry will have processors fighting tooth and nail for your business no matter your size.

-Don't let sales people push you around because just because your business doesn't process a ton of money (yet).
-The bigger you think the smaller your rates and fees will get -- regardless of the actual size of your business.
+Don’t let sales people push you around because just because your business doesn’t process a ton of money (yet).
+The bigger you think, the smaller your rates and fees will get — regardless of the actual size of your business.
 Beofre you talk to processors, remind yourself that your business deserves competitive pricing.

 Before you can negotiate the best credit card processing fees for your small business, you have to know what’s flexible.
 There are two areas of cost that even processors can’t change.
 The first is interchange, and the second is assessments.

 Assessments are a series of rates and fees charged by Visa and MasterCard, and they are the same for all processors.
-You can see a list of the different assessments at the credit card processing fees page here at CardFellow.
+You can see a list of the different assessments at our credit card processing fees page.

 The only area of processing cost that is negotiable is the processor’s markup over interchange and assessments.
 The markup is where you want to attack, and here’s how to do it.